josmerod/Discounted-Udemy-Course-Enroller/README.md

 - Add new websites to get coupons from that might be interesting.
 Target: get more profficiency with BS4 and requests.
   - Added Course Joiner, suggestions are welcome!
 - Create a trigger to notify when the original repository has been updated.
 Target: automate the process of updating the forked repository.
+- Notify a custom Telegram chatbot of new course
+- Speedup codebase for joining courses
 # Discounted Udemy Course Enroller